Free Shipping on Orders over $75 to the Contiguous US

 Glucose + light energy = cellulose + water

-C6H10O5 or cellulose is a long chain of glucose molecules formed by the removal of one molecule of water for every two glucose.
+C6H10O5 or cellulose is a long chain of glucose molecules formed by the removal of one molecule of water for every two glucose molecules.

-Use the standards below to fine tune the experiment and the check for understanding.
-If you like you can use the extension activities to elaborate student understanding and create new experiments.
+Use the standards below to fine-tune the experiment and check for understanding.
+If you like, you can use the extension activities to deepen students' understanding and create new experiments.

 For second graders: